 There are various types of travel scams.
 However, most of them fall under two categories.

-- Total Scam: This is when a traveler ends up paying for a full package, but there is no fulfillment or delivery of items promised.
+1. Total scam: This is when a traveler ends up paying for a full package, but there is no fulfillment or delivery of items promised.
 It occurs through third-party websites and unverified ads.

-- Scams Disguised in Marketing: This kind of fraud occurs when a travel package or insurance is bought but there are hidden costs or exclusions that may only be explained in the fine print.
-For example, a traveler may buy a hotel at a cheap rate, but it may incur an undisclosed resort fee, or not include features such as a complimentary breakfast or airport pick up.
+2. Scams disguised in marketing: This kind of fraud occurs when a travel package or insurance is bought but there are hidden costs or exclusions that may only be explained in the fine print.
+For example, a traveler may buy a hotel at a cheap rate, but may incur an undisclosed resort fee, or the rate may not include features such as a complimentary breakfast or airport pick up.

 To help you avoid travel scams, we’ve compiled a list of ways to avoid popular travel scams.